murilobellatini/murilobellatini.github.io/_pages/about.md

     image: /images/background-wide.jpg
 ---

-I've always been fascinated with Technology due to its magic to improve people's lives in a continuous and infinite pace.
-That's why I studied Engineering, got my MBA on Products & Services and now study **Data Science & Artificial Intelligence**.
+I've always been fascinated with Technology due to its magic to improve people's lives at a continuous and infinite pace.
+That's why I studied Engineering, got my MBA in Products & Services and now study **Data Science & Artificial Intelligence**.

 Professionally, I'm used to face data-oriented problems, going from **Prescriptive Modelling** on Automotive segment for super cars (believe it or not!) until **Social Media & Speech Analytics** for **Business Insight Generation**.